The Higgs branch of Heterotic ALE instantons

 For zero instantons (i.e. when $N=\tilde{N}=0$) we can formulate a more precise statement.
 The two magnetic quivers are \emph{identical}, collapsing to the $D_{16}^{(1)}$ quiver itself.
 For $N=0$ there is no instanton transition, and indeed looking at the finite-coupling magnetic quivers \eqref{eq:2'-2'}-\eqref{eq:p4quiv} we already recognize the shape and ranks of $D_{16}^{(1)}$.
-Looking at the Type I' engineering,
+Looking at the Type I' engineerings,

 we see that T-duality of the LSTs (i.e. a 9-11 flip in M-theory) exchanges $k=2\tilde{k}=2$ D6's with $\tilde{k}=1$ NS5 \cite{DelZotto:2022ohj}, as expected.
-For the $(e')$ string $D_{16}^{(1)}$ arises from the breaking pattern of the D6's onto the $8+8$ D8's just as in \eqref{eq:2'-2'}.
+For the $(e')$ string $D_{16}^{(1)}$ arises from the breaking pattern of the D6s onto the $8+8$ D8s just as in \eqref{eq:2'-2'}.
 Then, because of T-duality, we learn that the $(o')$ string must have the same light magnetic degrees of freedom.

-A quick glance at the mismatching dimensions between equations \eqref{eq:dimLST1k1k} (and following) and \eqref{eq:CBinfty} seems to suggest the following explanation for the mismatch.
-In one case we clearly see that 75 - 29 = 46, hence we are one instanton transition off the matching dimension ($N$ and $\tilde{N}$ needs to be shifted of one unit).
-In the other case the bad quiver is off 4 quaternionic units from the good one on the dual side.
+A quick glance at the mismatching dimensions between equations \eqref{eq:dimLST1k1k} (and following) and \eqref{eq:CBinfty} seems to suggest the following explanation.
+In one case we clearly see that $75 - 29 = 46$, hence we are one instanton transition away from the ``right'' dimension ($N$ and $\tilde{N}$ need to be shifted by one unit).
+In the other case the bad quiver is off by $4$ quaternionic units from the good one on the dual side.
 This also seems to indicate we are missing some degrees of freedom on the $(o')$ side.
-We do not have a good explanation of this remark at this stage, and, as we have stressed above, we believe the source of the explanation is in the 5D matching of Higgs branches across T-dual theories.
-We reserve to come back to this question in future work \cite{inprogrororo}.
+We do not have a good explanation of this remark at this stage, and, as we have stressed above, we believe the source of the explanation will lie in the 5D matching of HBs across T-dual theories.
+We plan to come back to this question in future work \cite{inprogrororo}.